Veterans Disability Lawyer in Fall River

 • Board of Veterans’ Appeals – Evidence and Hearing Docket: over 365 days

 No, the VA does not require you to hire a lawyer for your appeal.
 However, remember that the VA also unfairly denied your benefits.
 Statistics show that veterans with representation receive more benefits, faster.
-The Veterans Disability attorneys at Rob Levine & Associates know the law as well as the ins and outs of the VA system.
+The Veterans Disability attorneys at Rob Levine Law know the law as well as the ins and outs of the VA system.
 When you combine an experienced, knowledgeable Veterans Disability attorney with a veteran who can assist by explaining the details of the facts of a case, there is no better team to help you get the disability benefits that you deserve.

 An effective attorney can put you in a position to win your appeal the first time around, saving you years of disappointment and frustration.
 Veterans’ claims often get caught in a cycle of denial, appeal, remand, denial, appeal, remand, denial, appeal, remand, and so on.
 An experienced attorney can effectively present the law and the facts to the VA the first time around, which in many instances gets veterans their disability benefits faster.
-When you choose our dedicated team of experts at Rob Levine & Associates to represent you, we take an all-hands-on-deck approach to win your case.
+When you choose our dedicated team of experts at Rob Levine Law to represent you, we take an all-hands-on-deck approach to win your case.
 As part of our proven process, our team will:

 • File your appeal with the VA;